Phenobarbitone (15 mg and 30 mg tablets): Brand change

 Record from the Advisory Committee's discussion of the phenobarbitone brand change [PDF, 270 KB]

-He Ako Hiringa has developed resources to support you as your patients make this transition.
+He Ako Hiringa developed resources to support you as your patients make this transition.
 It includes more information about phenobarbital serum testing.

 Pharmacists who dispense phenobarbitone tablets